borislav-iliev08/My_projects/README.md

 -------------------

 #  Mini game(Guess the number)
-Easy Python project where the system create random code from range and you need to guess it ,the game dont stop till you type "Stop".
+Easy Python project where the system create random number from range and you need to guess it ,the game dont stop till you type "Stop".
 ---------
 ##  What I used
 - Python code with functions